 Criminology and Law not only provides you with the knowledge and skills for working within the criminological sphere – in areas such as the police in uniformed and civilian roles, courts, prison staff and outreach, probation, victim support, security, and community safety – but also develops transferable skills that equip you for a wide range of graduate level careers.
 For example, some roles recent students have undertaken have included teaching, retail management, and fraud investigation for the financial industry.
 Many students opt for postgraduate level study.

 Recent graduates have gone on to pursue postgraduate qualifications and work for a range of organisations, including The National Crime Agency, the Independent Police Complaints Commission, HM Prison Service, Coventry Cyrenians, West Midlands Police and the Metropolitan Police.

-You can choose to continue your studies at Coventry University with the Criminology MA or Terrorism, International Crime and Global Security MA.
+You can choose to continue your studies at Coventry University with the Criminology MA, Principles of Law PgCert or Terrorism, International Crime and Global Security MA.
 You may be entitled to an alumni discount on your fees if you decide to extend your time with us by progressing from undergraduate to postgraduate study.

 What our alumni say

 My time at Coventry University has enabled me to make leaps and bounds towards a career as a barrister, and eventually as a circuit judge.
 Making a tangible difference to capital sentencing laws by working as a researcher for the American Bar Association would not have been possible without the help and support of the Criminology and Law department.